This post may contain affiliate links. Please read our disclosure policy.

 It’s that time of year again, folks!
-Let’s get ready for some Football!
+Let’s get ready for some football!
 I am from Texas so of course I love a little football but to be honest, I really like the social aspect of it a heck of a lot more.
 When there is a big game on I love nothing more than hosting our friends over and making finger-licking good football food for everyone…and nothing says “football food” like some classic Buffalo Wings.
 The possibilities with wings are endless and this time I wanted to step my wing game up a notch.
-Let me tell you, I may have stepped up my wing game two notches because these bad boys are GOOOOOOD.
+Let me tell you, I may have stepped up my wing game two notches because these Honey-Ginger-Sriracha Baked Chicken Wings are GOOOOOOD.
 They have the obligatory spice from the sriracha, a nice tanginess from the orange and lime juice, a little sweetness and a nice sticky texture comes from the honey, and some delicious gourmet flavor is added through the ginger, garlic and soy.
-It is a winning recipe that is easy to whip up and will seriously impress your favorite footballs fans next time you are hosting people for gameday!
-Enjoy!
+It is a winning recipe that is easy to whip up and will seriously impress your favorite football fans next time you are hosting people for game day!
+Enjoy these Honey-Ginger-Sriracha Baked Chicken Wings!

 - 2 lbs. (about 24 pieces) of split chicken wings and legs